aniyavolfman/typeScript/README.md

-# typeScript
+# TypeScript repository

-Briefly about the application:
+Briefly about the application: typeScript, GIT.

-Technology stack: typeScript, GIT.